cduvallet/phdchat-philosophies/docs/phdchat.md

 #### Why am I doing what I'm doing?

 Note: just make sure you're not doing something for nothing! this talk is an example!
 I wanted to learn this new presentation style, and write down my reflections on strategies that worked for posterity.
 Examples: almlab website --> learned xml and css sort of, microbiome club --> got infinite favors from eric

 ---

+#### Also, if it would 20% additional effort to be useful to the rest of the world, do it

+¯\\\_(ツ)\_/¯

+Just seems like the right thing to do...

+Note: also my brother tricked me into this one, slash I misinterpreted him.

+---